Carlo Lopez

 Carlo Vincent Villongco Lopez (born January 5, 1965), is a Filipino politician who has served as the representative for Manila's 2nd district from 2010 to 2019.

 Political career

 Lopez served as 2nd district councilor from 2007 until 2010.
-He served as representative of the same district to the House of Representatives from 2010 to 2019.
-He ran for the same spot in 2022, but lost to incumbent Rolan Valeriano.
-Lopez's notable laws proposed in the congress was to require the Department of Public Works and Highways to finish the road already they started.
+He served as representative of the same district to the House of Representatives for three terms from 2010 to 2019.
+Lopez's notable laws proposed in the Congress was to require the Department of Public Works and Highways to finish the road they had already started.
+His term ended in 2019, when he became term-limited.

-In 2024, he coalesced with Isko Moreno under the slate dubbed Yorme's Choice aiming to reclaim his former congressional post in 2025.
+Lopez sought for a congressional comeback for the same district in 2022 under his cousin and mayoral candidate Alex Lopez's local ticket, but lost to incumbent Rolan Valeriano.
+In 2024, he coalesced with former Mayor Isko Moreno under the slate dubbed Yorme's Choice aiming to reclaim his former congressional post in 2025.
 However, he lost once again to Valeriano.